In this article, our child custody lawyers discuss the sensitive and sometimes difficult topic of drug and alcohol testing in child custody cases.

 If a parent tests positive, the parent does have a right to a hearing to contest the positive test.
 As a practical matter, so long as the testing is done by a licensed facility, a positive drug test or alcohol test typically means the court will limit or otherwise modify custody and visitation to protect the minor child, even if it is for a temporary time.

-Finally, the court’s orders regarding drug and alcohol testing cannot be perpetual.
+Finally, in our experience, the court’s orders regarding drug and alcohol testing should not be perpetual (unmodifiable).
+We believe that would violate a parent’s due process rights.
 Because the court must use the least intrusive methods, courts typically assign drug and alcohol abuse cases to forensic experts to conduct an evaluation and examination of the parent to determine the seriousness of the abuse as well as to obtain recommendations the court can take in consideration.
 The family court will lend great credibility to such reports because such forensic experts, who are sometimes medical doctors and often PhD’s, are more qualified to determine the nature and extent of substance abuse than a judge.
 The best child custody lawyers know who these experts are and rely on them in such cases.

 If you have a case that involves allegations of drug or alcohol abuse, whether you’re the one making the accusation or being accused, you owe it to yourself to hire our experienced and knowledgeable Orange County child custody lawyers.